sleeptoken/zettelkasten/Remote Thought/CSRF.md

 Tags:  [[API]]
 ### Working

-It allows an attacker to partly circumvent the `same origin policy`, which is designed to prevent different websites from interfering with each other.
+It allows an attacker to partly circumvent the `same origin policy`([[SOP]]), which is designed to prevent different websites from interfering with each other.

 key conditions must be in place:
 1. A relevant action.
 There is an action within the application that the attacker has a reason to induce.